 The tempering method here is a little different from the others: Indian cooking teacher Rushina Munshaw Ghildiyal heats the oil first and then pours it over the already toasted spices.
 The result is an excellent potato dish with a lovely crunch of sesame.
-Rajnikanth, a popular South Indian actor, often refers to villains in his movies as anna rascalla, which means "rascal man."
-Rushina said she thought it an appropriate name for a spice blend inspired by ingredients traditionally used to temper a South Indian stew but which brings a magical flavor even to simple potato wedges.
+Rushina said she thought anna rascalla, or "rascal man" — a term widely associated with the popular South Indian actor Rajnikanth's films — an appropriate name for a spice blend inspired by ingredients traditionally used to temper a South Indian stew but which brings a magical flavor even to simple potato wedges.

 Makes about 1/2 cup masala (spice mix), and 4 to 6 servings potatoes